-In view of the nature of this incentives plan it was deemed advisable to base its valuation on a model that generates a large number of scenarios (10,000), using the Monte Carlo Method.
+In view of the nature of this incentives programme it was deemed advisable to base its valuation on a model that generates a large number of scenarios (10,000), using the Monte Carlo Method.
 The share price scenarios were generated based on daily volatility and correlations observed in the historic share performance series of BME and the benchmark companies for the three years immediately prior to the valuation date, taking into account the following variables:

-First three- Second three- Third three-

-year period year period year period

-Price of the underlying asset (euros) Risk-free interest rate 21.96 21.04 21.18

-2.032% 0.402% 0.000%

-Volatility of underlying shares Expected duration of the Programme 26.39% 29.63% 22.93%

-3 years 3 years 3 years
+First three- year period Second three- year period Third three- year period • , , , , Price of the underlying asset (euros) 21.96 21.04 21.18 Risk-free interest rate 2.032% 0.402% 0.000% Volatility of underlying shares 26.39% 29.63% 22.93% Expected duration of the Programme 3 years 3 years 3 years

-On 31 December 2013, the first three-year period of the 2011-2016 Programme expired.
-The Appointments and Remuneration Committee, in its 25 March 2014 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the first three-year period of the 2011-2016 Programme.
-The coefficients were 1.5 in the case of the efficiency ratio and 1 in the case of total shareholder return (TSR), resulting in 121,682 shares, equivalent to €3,890 thousand (including €15 thousand attributed to 50% of Infobolsa, S.A. not held by the Group).
-In May 2014, once the withholdings set forth in the prevailing tax legislation had been applied, 73,627 shares, equivalent to €2,353 thousand, were delivered.
-Of all shares delivered at BME Group level, the number of shares delivered to Company employees, once the withholdings set forth in tax legislation had been applied, amounted to 5,160 shares, equivalent to €165 thousand.
+On 31 December 2015, the third three-year period of the 2011-2016 Programme expired.
+The Appointments and Remuneration Committee of BME, in its 27 April 2016 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the third three-year period of the 2011-2016 Programme.
+The coefficients were 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), resulting in 118,792 shares, equivalent to €3,308 thousand (including €9 thousand attributed to 50% of Infobolsa, S.A. not held by the Group at that date).
+In May 2016, once the withholdings set forth in the prevailing tax legislation had been applied, 71,083 shares, equivalent to €1,979 thousand, were delivered.
+Of all shares delivered at BME Group level, the number of shares delivered to Company employees, once the withholdings set forth in tax legislation had been applied, amounted to 5,661 shares, equivalent to €158 thousand.

 The second three-year period of the 2011-2016 Programme expired on 31 December 2014.
-The Appointments and Remuneration Committee, in its 29 April 2015 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the second three-year period of the 2011-2016 Programme.
-The coefficients were 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), resulting in 117,514 shares, equivalent to €4,346 thousand (including €16 thousand attributed to 50% of Infobolsa, S.A. not held by the Group).
+The Appointments and Remuneration Committee of BME, in its 29 April 2015 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the second three-year period of the 2011-2016 Programme.
+The coefficients were 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), resulting in 117,514 shares, equivalent to €4,346 thousand (including €16 thousand attributed to 50% of Infobolsa, S.A. not held by the Group at that date).
 In June 2015, once the withholdings set forth in the prevailing tax legislation had been applied, 67,790 shares, equivalent to €2,507 thousand, were delivered.
 Of all shares delivered at BME Group level, the number of shares delivered to Company employees, once the withholdings set forth in tax legislation had been applied, amounted to 5,951 shares, equivalent to €220 thousand.